palkerecsenyi/magic/README.md

 Two fonts are used: `Noto Sans` by Google and `Roboto` by Christian Robertson.

 ### Documentation
 To use Magic, you'll need to read the official documentation.
-It's currently available on this repository's Wiki, at https://github.com/palkerecsenyi/magic/wiki
+It's currently available through Github pages at https://palkerecsenyi.github.io/magic/docs/.
+The documentation is, in fact, made with Magic!

 That's it.
 Enjoy!